NmaaAlhawary/Mangements-HTUX/README.md

-<<<<<<< HEAD
 # Video Production Manager

 A full-stack demo for tracking video shooting and editing projects.
-The backend is powered by Django REST Framework and the frontend is a Vite + React single page app.
+The backend is powered by Django REST Framework, and the frontend is a Vite + React.

+# Overview

+Video Production Manager is a streamlined dashboard that helps schools, departments, and media teams organize their video projects effortlessly.
+It enables you to plan shoots, assign crew members, record production details, and maintain a complete database of all videos produced.
+Whether you’re managing academic recordings, promotional content, orientation videos, or student projects, this tool keeps everything in one place.

+#  Key Features
+1. Project Management

+- Create and organize video projects by category or school

+- Add project names, pathways, course titles, and module details

+- Set dates, video codes, blocks, and titles

-## Prerequisites
+## Prerequisite.

 - Python 3.9+
 - Node.js 18+ and npm